xy-cong/xy-cong.github.io/_pages/about.md

 - *2022.07*: &nbsp;🎉🎉 One paper about visualization in argument sports video was accepted by IEEE VIS 2022.
 My first co-authored paper!

 # 💻 Research Experience
-- *2022.06 - 2022.10* **Undergradute Visiting Research Intern, VisLab, HKUST**
+- *2022.08 - present* **Undergradute Visiting Research Intern, VisLab, HKUST**

    Advised by Prof. [Huamin Qu](http://huamin.org/).
-I will work with [Yifang Wang](http://wangyifang.top/about/) to find some interesting interactions between VIS and social computing.
+I will work with [Yifang Wang](http://wangyifang.top/about/) to find some interesting interactions between VIS and social computing, especially on U.S. voting history.

-- *2021.01 - 2022.09*  **Research Intern, VCG, SEAS@Harvard**
+- *2022.01 - 2022.09*  **Research Intern, VCG, SEAS@Harvard**

    Lead by [Hanspeter Pfister](https://vcg.seas.harvard.edu/people), I first work with [Zhutian Chen](chenzhutian.org) on exploring how to leverage commentary to create augmented sports videos, which is the future work of [“Augmenting Sports Videos with VisCommentator”](https://viscommentator.github.io).
-And then we try to find ways to help casual fans better understand basketball games using their gaze.
+And then we try to find ways to help casual fans better understand basketball games using gaze-moderated embedded visualization.

 - *2021.04 - 2022.05*  **Student Research Training Project**, **Zhejiang University**
    Advised by [Prof. Yingcai Wu](http://www.ycwu.org) at [ZJUIDG](zjuidg.org), we focus on “Tac-Pair: visual analytics of anticipation skills for players”, and developed a system: AnticiViz, using visualization tools to help sports and trainers better understand anticipation behavior of sports.